riyadsarsour/riyadsarsour/README.md

 ## Hi there 👋

 ## About Riyad
+Builder/Entrepreneur in beta, tinkering with ideas on nights and weekends.
-I am an Alum of The University of North Carolina at Chapel Hill.
+Alum of The University of North Carolina at Chapel Hill.
 I completed my Bachelor’s of Science in Computer Science with a minor in Statistics and Analytics.
 My experiences include software engineering and product management.
-Entrepreneur in beta, tinkering with ideas on nights and weekends.

 I aim to gain further knowledge on developing impactful human-technology interactions.

 ## GitHub Overview